HarshDhimmar2804/E_Learning_Frontend/README.md

 ## 📬 Contact

-For any questions or inquiries, please contact me via [LinkedIn](www.linkedin.com/in/harshdhimmar) or open an issue in the repositories.
 For any questions or inquiries, please contact me:
 - **LinkedIn**: [LinkedIn](www.linkedin.com/in/harshdhimmar)
 - **Email**: [Email](work.harshdhimmar@gmail.com)
+You can also open an issue in the repositories if you have any questions or suggestions.